sushantnair/PIC/README.md

 # PIC
 Contains code that I submitted for the course "Programming in C" as part of the curriculum for B. Tech.
 Computer Engineering at K. J. Somaiya College of Engineering for Semester I
+The codes in this repository may or may not have been personally done by me; some codes I did myself and others I borrowed from fellow students or from websites.